Oveys96/eit_seminar/README.md

 Three different image reconstruction methods are shown.
 The number of electrodes in any case is equal.
 The image reconstruction method in each colomn is same.
-The target is trying to detect the object like triangle with sharp edges with adjacent and opposite injection pattern.
+The goal is trying to detect the object like triangle with sharp edges with adjacent and opposite injection pattern.

 Result: